-one API Threading Building Blocks (one TB)
+Get Started with oneAPI Threading Building Blocks (oneTBB)

 oneAPI Threading Building Blocks (oneTBB) is a runtime-based parallel programming model for C++ code that uses threads.
-It is a template-based runtime library designed to help harness the latent performance of multi-core processors. oneTBB simplifies parallel programming by breaking computation into parallel running tasks.
-Parallelism is carried out within a single process through threads, an operating system mechanism that enables the same or different sets of instructions to be executed simultaneously.
+It consists of a template-based runtime library to help you harness the latent performance of multi-core processors.

+oneTBB enables you to simplify parallel programming by breaking computation into parallel running tasks.
+Within a single process, parallelism is carried out through threads, an operating system mechanism that allows the same or different sets of instructions to be executed simultaneously.